dennisjooo/DCGAN-on-MNIST/README.md

 ## Model

 The model was trained using Kaggle's P100 GPU for about 300 epochs.
 The structure of the model resembles the one in Aurelien Geron's book, *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow*.
 The generator and discriminator are both CNNs.
 The generator takes in a 100-dimensional noise vector and outputs a 28x28 image.
 The discriminator takes in a 28x28 image and outputs a single value, which is the probability that the image is real.
+Some noise was added to the labels to prevent the discriminator from overpowering the generator.

 ## Results